 Questions & Answers

-The EPA and various state agencies set and monitor standards for water quality.
+The Environmental Protection Agency (EPA) and various state agencies set and monitor standards for water quality.

-Wastewater is any waste stream that is discharged from a household or business into the community collection system which is in turn treated and released into local waterways.
+Wastewater is any waste stream that is discharged from a household or business into the community collection system, which is then treated and released into local waterways.
 Typical sources are toilets, sinks, washers, etc. from either homes or businesses.

-The wastewater is treated by enhancing and speeding up natural processes that break down most of the waste a household produces.
+Wastewater is treated through natural exposure to sunlight or alternately treated with chemicals designed to speed up natural processes that break down most of the waste that a household or business produces.

 Dear Water Customer,